Frequently asked questions - OVHC

 Private Health Insurance: www.privatehealth.gov.au

-If you have taken out your OVHC cover prior to your arrival in Australia, and paid one month’s premium, CBHS International Health may apply an administration fee equal to one month’s premium contribution.
+If you have taken out your OVHC cover prior to your arrival in Australia, and paid one month’s premium, CBHS International Health may apply an administration fee equal to $50 (AUD).

-If you have paid more than one month’s premium, CBHS International Health will retain an administration fee equal to one month’s premium contribution and will refund the balance of the premium paid.
+If you have paid more than one month’s premium, CBHS International Health will retain an administration fee equal to $50 (AUD) and will refund the balance of the premium paid.

-If you are already in Australia and withdraw or cancel the policy within 30 days of the start date of the policy, CBHS International Health will retain an administration fee equal to one month’s premium contribution.
+If you are already in Australia and withdraw or cancel the policy within 30 days of the start date of the policy, CBHS International Health will retain an administration fee equal to $50 (AUD).